 Circulation / Reserve

-All library materials are checked out at the Circulation/Reserve
+are checked out at the Circulation/Reserve Desk, 299-2303, in the main lobby.
+Materials in

-Digital Initiatives and Art Slide Library and Reserve are for reference use only
+and the Digital Initiatives and Art Image Library are for reference use only

 and may not leave the building.

-Your Long Island University I.D. card also serves as your library
+Your Long Island University ID card also serves as your library card.

-card.
-Bring your card to the Circulation Desk to activate your library account.
+To borrow books, bring your card to the Circulation Desk to activate your library account and fill out a

 To obtain your card: